• Home

 How does the task system actually work?

 The task structure in Road to Vostok is built around traders, not a traditional quest log.
-According to the official game page, trading and tasks are a headline feature of the survival loop: traders give you jobs, you complete them, and the rewards fund better gear for pushing east.
+Trading and tasks form the backbone of the survival loop: traders give you jobs, you complete them, and the rewards fund better gear for pushing east.
 Think of it less like an RPG quest chain and more like a contractor relationship where every job prepares you for the next dangerous map.

 vostok1.jpg